September 2015 Field Report

 This weekend we visited the Gulf of the Farallones twice, with each day providing unique and memorable experiences.
 Saturday we lead a University of San Francisco ecosystems class out into the Gulf of the Farallones National Marine Sanctuary.

 These field courses introduce students to marine ecosystems, marine life and management challenges for both.
 Starting with estuarine ecosystems we move out into the open ocean or the pelagic ecosystem.
-With the new App Spotter Pro, developed by Conserve iO, we record the vessel’s track in real time and add observations of marine mammals, providing data for resource managers and scientists.
+With App technology we add observations of whales and other marine mammals, providing data for resource managers and scientists.

 Saturday we had clear sunny skies with a residual swell and winds building behind the passing cold front.
 After seeing harbor seals and harbor porpoises, we discussed plate tectonics and the unique geology of this juncture between the Pacific, North American and the former Farallon Plate.
 We were fortunate to have two members of The Marine Mammal Center in Marin who informed us of issues facing the pinnipeds (seals and sea lions) including starvation and domoic acid poisoning.